Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Basic Life Support.md

 	- Give 20 mL/kg IV fluid rapidly if hypovolaemic shock
 - Optimise abnormal cardiac rhythm with cardioversion, pacing or antiarrhythmic agent
 - See [Acute Circulatory Failure](01%20Disciplines/Clinical/Emergencies/Shock.md)
+# Attach Defibrillator
+- Remember safety considerations of attaching a defibrillator using DOOR:
+	- D: ensure patient is **d**ry prior to applying pads
+	- O: Do not place pads over other **o**bjects (e.g. pacemakers, jewellery, clothes, ECG leads, medication patches)
+	- O: **O**xygen to be away from patient prior to pressing the shock button
+	- R: Visually **r**e-check and ensure no one is touching the patient prior to pressing the shock button.
+Ensure that you announce clearly to everyone that you are about to deliver a shock

 # Disability
 - Assess for depressed [GCS](00%20Reference/Clinical/Glasgow%20Coma%20Scale.md)
 	- GCS ≤8 indicates inadequate airway protection